konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 protocol adminstrator -- usually, the protocol owner -- has performed specific actions.

-This is where subtle issues may appear.
+This is where subtle issues appear.
 In principle, the protocol owner could simply steal all the tokens or destroy the protocol contracts.
 If the protocol owner is a single externally-owned account (EOA), then the protocol has a single point of failure, namely, the protocol owner.
-This is why people say that such protocols have the risk of centralization, even though the rest of their operations is decentralized.
+This is why people say that such protocols have the risk of centralization, even though the rest of their operations are decentralized.
 Technically, the protocol owner does not have to be a single EOA.
 Instead, it could be a proxy contract that requires multiple signatures (multisig) for every transaction.
-Still, if this multisig contract requires only a few signatures, it can be considered centralized.
+Still, when this multisig contract requires only a few signatures, it can be considered centralized.

 Since the protocol owner has so much power, [centralization risks][] usually lead to no reward.
 However, sometimes the protocol owner may unlock absolutely valid protocol features that are exploited by an attacker later.
-Formalizing and verifying such findings is not trivial.
-To start with, we would have to partition the protocol actions according to the roles that are required to execute them.
+We would have to further refine abstract DeFi protocol to account for roles.
+To start with, we would partition the protocol actions according to the roles that are required to execute them.
 For instance, in Solidity, owner-only external functions usually come with the modifier `onlyOwner`.
-We could definitely specify role-related properties.
-However, it is out of scope for this blog post.
+Such a refinement is out of scope for this blog post.

 ## 8. Conclusions

 We have looked into the most common behaviors that could indicate an attack leading to a potentially "High" finding.
-I am pretty sure that there are still plenty of findings on [Solodit][] that would need more fine-grained specifications of the properties and the protocols.
+I am pretty sure that there are still plenty of findings on [Solodit][] that would need more fine-grained specifications of the properties and of the protocols.
 Nevertheless, I believe that thinking about protocols and their properties in terms of state machines is extremely useful, for the following reasons: